mdo992/bobsgame-fonts/README.md

 Ordinary Unicode fonts for use with [bob's game](https://github.com/bobsgame/bobsgame) and non-OpenType-savvy programs (e.g. Haansoft Hangul NEO or Word 2007).
 * My own version of **BobsGame** font with revised glyphs and support for more glyphs like vowels with umlauts.
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – A modified version of the “System VIO” font from OS/2 with revised glyphs and support for more glyphs.
-The game author hosted this in the Bob Corporation website in December and removed it.
+The game author uploaded it to the Bob Corporation website in December 2015 and removed it.
 * **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
 The font will be used for nDworld.
 Windows Vista and newer fakes itself as a Japanese font showing the preview as あア亜 (Kanji letter not included in this font).
 * **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
 This font was created in 2015 under the name of **DS Sans**.
 * **Pixel Sans Fallback** – For use in Japanese and Korean versions when the [game author](https://github.com/robertpelloni) makes the game fully translatable.
 Windows Vista and newer fakes itself as a Japanese font showing the preview as あア亜 (Kanji letter not included in this font).